firesparks8/firesparks8.github.io/_posts/2017-3-31-The-Contact-Experience.md

 I recently started thinking about how this movie/book formed some early expectations and aspirations within me - when it came to the traditional thought of 'what will I be when I grow up'.
 My goal with this post is unpack some of what *Contact* represents and what lessons can be learned by an HR professional *and* a Project Manager.

-## I guess I'd say if it is just us... seems like an awful waste of space.| *Motivation*
+## I guess I'd say if it is just us... seems like an awful waste of space | *Motivation*

 The beginning of the movie begins with a young Ellie Arroway looking at the stars.